lifepillar/vimrc/Readme.md

 should display just fine in MacVim, and use very similar, if not identical, colors in the terminal, no matter what colors the terminal is using.

-Use `<F7>` to switch between light and dark background for themes that support both.
+Use `cob` (for “change option: background”) to switch between light and dark background for themes that support both.

 ### How it looks like